Programs for Organizations

 Contact Kay to request a program for your organization at (303) 875-5508 or kay@kaymadams.com.

-Can You Relate: How Empathy and Compassion Can Help Mitigate Crisis, Avoid Burnout, and Bring Fulfillment to Our Work
+Can You Relate: How Empathy and Compassion Can Help Prevent Crisis, Avoid Burnout, and Bring Fulfillment to our Work.

 Description

-This workshop will help professional care partners understand how dementia affects our brain, abilities, and influences our behavior.
-It will apply the 4 steps of empathy to the work that we do, and identify some of the challenges our clients living with dementia and their families face, and how to best support them.
-We will address how dementia puts those living with the disease at risk due to wandering, depression, agitation, behavioral expressions, hallucinations and delusions, and how those types of issues can lead to crisis situations.
-Lastly, we will explore the concept of caregiver burnout and ways to avoid it, so that we can enjoy more fulfillment in the challenging and important work that we do.
+This workshop addresses how dementia affects our brain, abilities, and influences our behavior.
+Attendees will learn how to apply the 4 steps of empathy to their professional work, and to identify some of the major challenges that clients living with this illness and their families face, and how to support them.
+In this workshop, we will discuss how dementia puts those living with this disease at risk for many things that can lead to crisis situations.
+Finally, we will explore the concept of caregiver burnout and ways to avoid it.

 Who